Mic92/awesome-dotfiles/Readme.md

 * [vicious](https://github.com/Mic92/vicious)
   * modular widget library

-WARNING: if you use awesome with lua5.2, you cannot use lognotify and wimpd.
-They rely on luasocket, which is not avalaible for lua5.2.
-Personally I build awesome with luajit ([awesome-luajit-git]() in AUR, if you are on archlinux)
+Personally I build awesome with luajit ([awesome-luajit-git](https://aur.archlinux.org/packages/awesome-luajit-git/) in AUR, if you are on archlinux)

 * [lognotify](https://github.com/Mic92/lognotify) -> depends on inotify and luasocket (read the Readme of lognotify)